 The Academy provides students an opportunity to start a career pathway in health care and earn up to 18 college credits while in high school.
 The academy offers six career and technical education pathways: biomedical informatics, medical laboratory sciences, sports medicine, emergency medical services, nursing, and surgical technology.

-The Academy’s first cohort of 100 students will graduate in 2022.
-More than 400+ students are expected to graduate by 2025 and either enter the workforce in entry-level healthcare positions or continue their education to enter the healthcare workforce in mid and high-level health profession careers.
+The Academy’s first cohort of 69 students graduated in 2022 and the second cohort of 74 students graduated in 2023!
+Our graduates have moved on to two- and four-year colleges and universities or directly into the health care workforce.
+More than 200 students are expected to graduate by 2025 and either enter the workforce in entry-level healthcare positions or continue their education to enter the healthcare workforce in mid and high-level health profession careers.

 Students who successfully graduate the Academy will earn their high school diploma, career-related industry certification, earn college credits, and guaranteed admission from The George Washington University School of Medicine and Health Sciences.